-9.1 The legitimate technical issue must be fully explained and a technical amnesty form must be signed by the SOFA screenings adviser by 1:00 p.m. on the submission deadline day.
+9.1 The legitimate technical issue must be fully explained and a technical amnesty form must be signed by the SOFA screenings adviser in order to log the permitted corrections.

 9.2 An agreement on appropriate time needed to resolve the technical issue in question will be made between FVASA, the screenings adviser and the student (the corrected file need not necessarily be submitted by the SOFA policy 2.0 deadline).

 9.3 FVASA will confirm that replacement media submitted by the student corrects the technical error originally claimed and nothing more.
 No creative adjustments are allowed.

-9.4 This policy applies only to students who have submitted at least one version of their film on time.
+9.4 This policy applies only to students who have submitted at least one version of their film by the Early Amnesty deadline.
 Originally late submissions due to technical error must be petitioned through the existing policy and SOFA administrative chair (see SOFA policy 7.0).

-9.5 Because only one submission is permitted for each project for an assigned screenings time (SOFA policy 5.0), even technical corrections noted and made before the noon deadline has passed still require approval by the SOFA screenings adviser in order to retain the scheduled screening time.
+9.5 Because only one submission is permitted for each project for an assigned screenings time (SOFA policy 5.0), even technical corrections noted and made before the 10PM Early Amnesty deadline has passed still require approval by the SOFA screenings adviser in order to retain the scheduled screening time.

 9.6 No approval is required for replacements of any type if the deadline has not passed and the original submission and screenings time are forfeited (SOFA policy 5.0).

 SOFA Screenings Policy 10.0

 Students will be permitted to submit altered films after the screenings submission deadline for the purpose of archiving and inclusion for the Honors Show, but coordinated specifically through FVASA.
 Honors Show resubmissions must be made by July 1st, following the end of academic year.
 All other resubmissions to the SOFA archive must be made within three months of the final screening.
-Films NOT approved by the thesis adviser or instructor (failing grades) are not eligible for the archives or the Honors Show.
+Films NOT approved by the capstone/thesis adviser or instructor (failing grades) are not eligible for the archives or the Honors Show.

 SOFA Screenings Policy 11.0